pgjdbc/pgjdbc/docs/content/documentation/ssl.md

 one file, which needs to be set with the `sslkey` parameter.
 For the PKCS-12 format to be recognized, the file extension must be ".p12" (supported since 42.2.9) or ".pfx" (since 42.2.16).
 (In this case the `sslcert` parameter is ignored.)

+> **NOTE**
+>
+> When using a PKCS-12 client certificate the name or alias *MUST* be `user` when using `openssl pkcs12 -export -name user ...`
+There are complete examples of how to export the certificate in the [certdir](https://raw.githubusercontent.com/pgjdbc/pgjdbc/master/certdir/Makefile) Makefile

 Finer control of the SSL connection can be achieved using the `sslmode` connection parameter.
 This parameter is the same as the libpq `sslmode` parameter and currently implements the following